MAP launches Environmental & Social Value Certification

 For more information, please contact MAP via: info@mapukinternational.com.

-MAP’s work with the CCS comes via its role advising Made in Britain on supply chains.
-Made in Britain is a trade association with a growing membership, now of more than 2,100 UK manufacturing companies.
+MAP’s works closely with a range of partners and stakeholders around the world, including via its role advising Made in Britain on international trade and supply chains.
+Made in Britain is a trade association with a growing membership, now of 2,200 UK manufacturing companies

 MAP strengthens the resilience, sustainability and growth of the entities it works for.
 MAP does this through International Trade and Supply Chain solutions that advise, inform and connect: buyers, suppliers, investors and stakeholders.
 MAP is increasingly focused on, and aligned with, the United Nation’s Sustainable Development Goals.